Car Accident Lawsuit: 18 Mistakes That Can Ruin It

 Listen to your doctors, and follow through on their advice.
 There’s never a reason or excuse to miss a doctor’s appointment.
 Not going to the doctor may be interpreted as a sign that you are not hurt, or don’t take your car accident lawsuit seriously.
 It’s very important for you to show that you are working hard to get better and keeping appointments is an important part of that.
 Also, when you are at the doctor’s, be mindful of what you say.
 For example, never say “My attorney said…”.

 Save all pill bottles, casts, braces, prescriptions and any other items from your doctors.
-This is evidence of your personal injuries, and it must be preserved.
+This is evidence of your personal injuries, and it must be preserved for your car accident lawsuit.

 Anytime you have a surgery or a visible injury, take pictures.
 Or contact your car accident lawyer and he will send a photographer to document your injuries.
 Videos are also great tools to show a jury or an insurance company adjuster just how difficult things have been in time following your personal injury or after a surgery.
 In addition, take pictures of car damage.
 Crash repair estimates are often misleading and don’t reflect the full amount of vehicle damage.